friends-of-tutorials/xen-software-raid/README.md

-# xen software raid (mdadm)
+# XenServer Software RAID installation (mdadm)

-How to install a software raid on xen 7.6.2
+How to install a software raid on XenServer 7.6.2

 ## 1. Instruction